How to Care for Succulent Plants

 These plants only need to be watered in the summer, because by the middle of November most succulent plants will receive the last watering.
 The only exception is the Lithops plant, and those succulents that are in full flowering between November and December.

 Succulent plants originate in the dry terrains of southern Africa and they must be watered moderately until they flower fully.
 During cold periods, succulent plants do not need to receive water; they absorb water from humidity and any direct watering would provoke rotting.
+However, some semi-succulent plants may occasional watering during colder periods, to prevent the soil from completely drying out, such as the Hindu rope plant.

 For flowering succulent plants, such as Ariocarpus, be careful not to wet the flowers because water could enter through the inflorescence and penetrate to the apical level, causing widespread rotting.